Today, a short but potent tale:

 I now have a new way of connecting with Mom, one which allows for enjoyment of steep bridges and a whole host of other scary things, without any of the sweaty palms.

-I share this with you today because I so long for all of us to experience a sense of being freed from not just our own past, but from our parents and ancestors’ past, and all the fears and beliefs and close-minded wracking of our hearts and minds against walls.
+So many of my coaching clients struggle with limiting fears and beliefs that didn't originate with them, but that are inherited.
+I want for my clients, and for all of us, to get experience a sense of being freed from not just our own past, but from our parents and ancestors’ past, and all the fears and beliefs and close-minded wracking of our hearts and minds against walls.
 I so long for us to share a sense of being freed to breathe and to sing and to ride bridges wide open, alive and unimpeded.

 I know that, for many of you, your parents are departed.
 It’s too late to hear them say in physical form: “I take that back.”
 But it’s not too late to imagine it, and I believe with every fiber in my being that these imaginings can be just as powerful.